1991 World Championships in Athletics – Women's 3000 metres

 These are the official results of the Women's 3.000 metres event at the 1991 IAAF World Championships in Tokyo, Japan.
-There were a total number of 40 participating athletes, with three qualifying heats and the final held on Monday August 26, 1991.
+There were a total number of 40 participating athletes, with three qualifying heats and the final held on Monday 26 August 1991.

+The winning margin was 0.24 seconds which as of 2024 remains the narrowest winning margin in the women's 3,000 metres at these championships.
+Given that this event was discontinued after the 1993 edition, it is unlikely to be reduced.